KQM-git/TCL/docs/evidence/characters/hydro/candace.md

 * Candace's infusion overrides C6 Bennett. - [Video](https://www.youtube.com/watch?v=xXE9ZbcmfIo) - Sew\#2409
 * Candace can't overwrite Chongyuns infusion. - [Video](https://www.youtube.com/watch?v=QjD49OckiVc) - Sew\#2409
-* Candace + Chongyun infusion = Frozen weapon (that does Cryo dmg) - [Video](https://youtu.be/N-ThOhYi6X8) - Mystathi#9705
+* Candace + Chongyun infusion = Frozen weapon (that does Cryo DMG) - [Video](https://youtu.be/N-ThOhYi6X8) - Mystathi#9705
   * Significance: Chongyun doesn’t quite override Candace.
 What may happen is that the weapon infusions trigger Freeze on the weapon, which depletes both elements and leaves a Frozen aura.
-This Frozen aura is what deals Cryo dmg.
-This is more information on weapon infusions and can lead to questions like can a weapon do Cryo and Hydro dmg if there is enough Hydro on it (like how Swirl can Swirl Cryo and Hydro on a Frozen enemy).
+This Frozen aura is what deals Cryo DMG.
+This is more information on weapon infusions and can lead to questions like can a weapon do Cryo and Hydro DMG if there is enough Hydro on it (like how Swirl can Swirl Cryo and Hydro on a Frozen enemy).
-* Interaction between Candace and Keqing infusion results in weapon being Electro-Charged but deals Hydro dmg. - Nass008\#8577
+* Interaction between Candace and Keqing infusion results in weapon being Electro-Charged but deals Hydro DMG. - Nass008\#8577
   * After Keqing casts her Skill, her weapon gains Electro aura as usual but she still has visual effect of Candace's Hydro infusion.
-When using elemental sight, her weapon visually appears as Electro-infused. - [Video](https://imgur.com/W0LdtNj)
+When using Elemental sight, her weapon visually appears as Electro-infused. - [Video](https://imgur.com/W0LdtNj)
   * Even though her weapon has appearance of Electro infusion, Keqing normal attacks under Candace Burst deals Hydro damage. - [Video](https://imgur.com/WTnZFQY)
   * When applying infusions in order of “Candace Burst -> Keqing Skill -> Chongyun Skill”.
 Superconduct is triggered.
 Indicating Electro gauge is physically present (not just as a visual effect) even though it does not seem to affect damage type of attacks. - [Video](https://imgur.com/hjHzlpY)
 * Candace N4 string is able to get 12 procs of Beidou's Q pretty easily.
 Her Q and E timings allow for multiple variations.
 These combos do require a small amount of timing after the N4, since mashing LMB or dashing into an N1 will make you hit slightly too fast. - [Video](https://youtu.be/sGAyBp8IA5k)